ivan-kleshnin/cyclejs-examples/README.md

 Examples are grouped into lessons and placed in narrative order in tutorial-like way.
 They are meant to be reviewed one by one, sequentially.
 Every example is accompanied by a tutorial text (see links below).
-To review examples you install and run app and inspect app files.
+To review examples, install and run app and inspect app files.
 The best way of learning is comparison.
 And to compare you just diff files.

-## Description
+## Notes

 This project will provide frontend-only examples of CycleJS apps.
 Examples with a backend would be an overkill for beginners and would require much more complex build processes to support.
 Additional projects will be created to cover such cases.

+Make sure you read through [official documentation](http://cycle.js.org/getting-started.html) at least once.

 ## Install